ziadhelou1/geodata_september2022_final_group_h/Task02/.ipynb_checkpoints/README-checkpoint.md

 Now we need to Import the NRW administrative boundary (vector layer) as a Web Feature Service (WFS),following the steps below:

-1- Open QGIS, Layer > Add Layer > Add WMS/WMTS Layer
+1- Open QGIS, Layer > Add Layer > Add WMS/WMTS Layer<br />
-2- New connection:
+2- New connection:<br />
-3- Name: NW Digitale Topographische Karten; DTK [WMTS] 4- URL: https://www.wms.nrw.de/geobasis/wms_nw_dtk Source of the link from https://www.bezreg-koeln.nrw.de/brk_internet/geobasis/webdienste/geodatendienste/index.html 5- Click ok
+3- Name: NW Digitale Topographische Karten; DTK [WMTS]<br />
+4- URL: https://www.wms.nrw.de/geobasis/wms_nw_dtk
+Source of the link from https://www.bezreg-koeln.nrw.de/brk_internet/geobasis/webdienste/geodatendienste/index.html <br />
+5- Click ok<br />
 6- Add DTK Farbe

-We put the layers in order so the v_stations_prec is on top, and the DTK Farbe in the bottom.
+We put the layers in order so the v_stations_prec is on top, and the DTK Farbe in the bottom.<br />
 Adding north arrow, title and a scale bar from the decoration in the view option.

-Fixing the temporal control following the steps below:
+Fixing the temporal control following the steps below:<br />
-1- Right click on v_stations_prec layer
+1- Right click on v_stations_prec layer<br />
-2- Properties
+2- Properties<br />
-3- Temporal
+3- Temporal<br />
-4- Configuration: Single Field with Date/Time
+4- Configuration: Single Field with Date/Time<br />
-5- Limits: Include Start, Include End
+5- Limits: Include Start, Include End<br />
-6- Field: ts
+6- Field: ts<br />
-7- Event Duration: 1 Hour
+7- Event Duration: 1 Hour<br />
 8- Apply ok

-To view the Temporal control panel we click on view > Panels and we turn on the "Temporal Control" option.
+To view the Temporal control panel we click on view > Panels and we turn on the "Temporal Control" option.<br />
-Setting the dates between 2021-07-10 00:00:00 and 2021-07-17 00:00:00 so we can have the flooding event in the middle.
+Setting the dates between 2021-07-10 00:00:00 and 2021-07-17 00:00:00 so we can have the flooding event in the middle.<br />
 Clicking play to see the animation.

 ![Flooding July 2022 Animated](sub-task_2.3_animation_screenshot.PNG)